joeyrideout/joeyrideout.github.io/_posts/2018-2-21-cryptocurrency-has-reincentivized-cybercrime.md

 Maybe it's because following security advice often takes more effort than it's worth.

-A pack of stolen credit card numbers goes for upwards of [$30 on the dark web](https://www.mcafee.com/hk/about/news/2015/q4/20151015-01.aspx).
+Stolen credit card numbers go for only [$30 on the dark web](https://www.mcafee.com/hk/about/news/2015/q4/20151015-01.aspx).
 Last time I checked, I can spend way more than thirty bucks with my credit card.
 [People spend more money on RFID-blocking wallets](https://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Daps&field-keywords=rfid+wallet).
-Why is
-stolen credit so undervalued?
+Why is stolen credit so inexpensive?
 In short, stolen credit is hard to use.
 Fraud detection and alerting systems are watching credit card accounts for suspicious activity, and the card can be frozen at the first sign of trouble.
-These security measures directly mitigate financial risk for the consumer.
-As a result, the end consumer feels safe and doesn't feel incentivized to spend time and effort being extra careful when online shopping.
+These security measures directly mitigate a lot of financial risk for the consumer.
+As a result, the end consumer feels safe and isn't incentivized to spend time and effort being extra careful when online shopping.

-Bank accounts have a similar markdown; [$2200 accounts are sold for
+Bank accounts have a similar markdown: [$2200 accounts are sold for
 $190](https://www.mcafee.com/hk/about/news/2015/q4/20151015-01.aspx).
 Bundle
 that with a stolen credit card and a user's most precious digital accounts are worth a <i>tenth</i> of the price of a [decade-old Honda Civic with 200000